Bixilon/Minosoft/doc/contributing/Development.md

 ## What not to include

-- This is a non-profit project, so don't include anything that violates open source rules.
+- This is a non-profit project, so don't include anything that makes money or includes closed source code.
 - No connections to other servers than mojang or resources (aka this or another git repo).
 - No ads, no data collection, nothing in this direction.
 - No copyright protected content.